uri-yanover/4qbits/_posts/2023-03-04-on-suffocation.md

 It is apparent that for the judge it was genuinely inconceivable that Brodsky could be a poet at all without being a member of some association - and of course in the Soviet system, that could only be a state-affiliated association, in which he would be expected to abide by the wishes of the incumbent generation of poets and administrators - a notion that was fundamentally incompatible with Brodsky's temperament as an artist.

 The practice of patronage and quid pro quo protectionism has always been present in Israeli piblic life.
-After a few good decades, with the weakening of public order, that practice is going to come back with vengeance - and of course tech companies, which are highly vulnerable to even the subtlest interference, will be the first to suffer
+After a few good decades, with the weakening of public order, that practice is going to come back with vengeance.
+The heart of Israeli tech companies is small businesses.
+They are highly susceptible to regulatory changes, public relation disasters, even minor brushes with the law.
+Even mild and well-considered changes can hurt them; raging rug-pulls such as the one going on now, are murderous.

 # Ideology as a long-term infrastructure for oppression
 While a lot of Westerners have the mental image of the Soviet Union as a society of Communist zombies, this is simply not the case.
 As anywhere else on the globe, Soviet political operators tended to follow their own personal interests.